SyArsRa/playlist-splitter/README.md

 # Playlist-Splitter

 ## Function
-This is a website which take a spotify playlist and splits it into multiple different smaller playlist by gropuing songs based on common features like danceability, energy, speechiness, acousticness, instrumentalness, valence and liveness.
+This is a website which take a spotify playlist and splits it into multiple different using a machine learning model into smaller playlist by gropuing songs based on common features like: danceability, energy, speechiness, acousticness, instrumentalness, valence and liveness.

 ## Backend
-This website uses ***Spotify Api*** to get infromation about a playlist , its contents and different properties of songs
-The backend is build on ***Python*** which makes the api calls.
+This website uses ***Spotify Api*** to get infromation about a playlist , its contents and different properties of songs and then breaks playlist into smaller playlist using sklearn library's **kmeans clustering mahcine learning model** The backend is build on ***Python*** which makes the api calls.

 ## FrontEnd